 I am Jewish and I observe the Sabbath.
 What are the expectations of students responsibilities on Saturdays?

 We suggest that you let your instructor(s) know about your observances so that you will not be asked to do anything in direct conflict with your beliefs.
-Please call or email us with any questions.
+Please email us with any questions.

 What is the curriculum covered during the training?